stonesam92/ChitChat/Readme.markdown

 \*Media uploading **is** supported when dragging the image/video file into the app's window.
 Uploading using the upload button is currently not supported, since WKWebView provides no easy mechanism for using `<input type="file">` tags.

+**Note**: the app is not signed with an Apple developer cert.
+If you have Gatekeeper enabled, the first time you run it you must right click the app in Finder and select "Open".

 ##Note To WhatsApp